ClobberXD/gunslinger/API.md

 - Retrieves the [GDT] of the given itemname.
 Returns `nil` if no registered gun matches `name`.

+### `gunslinger.get_config(name)`

+- Returns the gunslinger's internal config table (read-only).
+This table contains, among others, configuration settings and default values used by the API internally. e.g `debug` [bool].
+- TODO: Improve this section.

 ## Misc. helpers

 ### `rangelim(min, val, max, default)`